acloudfan/Blockchain-Course-Geth/README.md

 On Windows:   Run .bat files to launch geth

 On Linux/Mac: Rename the .bat file to .sh
-              Run the shell file in a terminal window
+              Run the shell file in a terminal window after chmod
+              > chmod u+x   file.sh

 To use the commands: